alexmy21/SGS/README.md

 In this section, we will delve into the data structures and fundamental functions integral to this module, drawing insights from the `hll_graph.ipynb` Jupyter notebook.

 It's crucial to understand that the modules entity.jl and graph.jl are designed to complement each other.
-Both modules leverage a graph structure, employing a series of operations centered around the HolSets.
+Both modules leverage a graph structure, employing a series of operations centered around the HllSets.
 Their primary distinction lies in the additional attributes that define the specific purposes of each module.
 Moreover, there is a direct correspondence between the structures in entity.jl and graph.jl; a HllSet identified by a specific sha1 in entity.jl will correspond to an identical HllSet with the same sha1 in graph.jl.

 In the initial cell, we are configuring the environment: